DrC0okie/HEIG_CLD_Labo4/README.md

 ![](figures/Request_count_WithData.png)

-For the second test, the response latencies are, again much higher on the Google side than in the jmeter side.
+For the second test, the response latencies are, again much higher on the Google side than in the jmeter side, which is odd.
+We can see that when writing in the datastore, the latencies are, overall,  higher compared to the first tests that we did.

 ![](figures/Latency_WithData.png)

-Regarding the instance count graph below, we can not see any major difference, compared to the first test graph, appart from the fact that we have 3 more instances than in the previous test.
+Regarding the instance count graph below, we can not see any major difference, compared to the first test graph, apart from the fact that we have 3 more instances than in the previous test.

 ![](figures/Instances_withData.png)

-## Conlusion
+## Conclusion

-On the google side, we can see that writing in the datastore increase lightly the response latency and the creation instance count when we write in the datastore.
-However, those differences are not significant.
-On the Jmeter side, we cannot see a significant change with or without writing in the datastore.
+The main limiting factor of this analysis is the lack of granularity and control in the Google Metrics Explorer.
+This first problem is the sample rate.
+When we are trying to conduct a burst test to evaluate the service capability like we did, we do not have enough metrics data to properly evaluate the test.
+The second problem is the lack of control over the graphical interface on the Metrics explorer.
+In fact, we cannot export a graph as image and cannot change the graphs fontsize and line width.
+This result in unreadable graphs in our report.
+A solution to this would be to download the CSV data and to plot it in Excel, but we did not have the time to do it.
+In the other hand, Jmeter allows a lot more control in the reports and graphs.

-In conclusion, and based on our data, we can affirm that the action of writing in the datastore does not really impact the performance of our web application.
+The second limiting factor is that we can not properly trust the latency metrics because we have very different results on the google side and on the jmeter side.
+We do not understand why the latency is twice as high in the Google Metrics Explorer.
+We have done a lot of different tests, on different machines and different networks, but we can not get enough details and consistency to draw a proper performance conclusion.
+What we can say is that *most of the time*, writing into the datastore induces more latency and more instances are created.